Brian To'o

-He won both the 2021 and the 2022 NRL Grand Finals with the Panthers.
+He won the 2021, 2022, 2023 and 2024 NRL Grand Finals with the Penrith club.
 He has represented the NSW Blues in State of Origin and Samoa at Test and 9's level.

 Background

 To'o was born in Sydney.
-His parents are of Samoan and distant Chinese descent.
+Australia.
+His parents are of Samoan descent.
+To'o also has Chinese ancestry.

-To’o grew up in the Sydney suburb of Mount Druitt and was educated at Rooty Hill High School.
+To’o grew up in the Sydney suburb of Whalan and was educated at Madang Avenue Public School and Rooty Hill High School.
 He played his junior rugby league for St Marys Saints.

 Career

 2019

 To'o made his NRL debut in round 10 of the 2019 NRL season for Penrith against the New Zealand Warriors.

 To'o scored his first try in the top grade in Round 14 of the 2019 NRL season against South Sydney at ANZ Stadium in a 19–18 victory.

-In Round 18 against St George, To'o scored two tries as Penrith won the match 40–18 at Panthers Stadium.

 To'o made a total of 15 appearances for Penrith in the 2019 NRL season as the club finished tenth on the table and missed out on the finals for the first time since 2015.